johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 Remember to take screenshots of the test coverage before and after creating the unit tests.
 **Since there are many methods in the project, I should not find almost all the group members of a given group attempting the same methods.**
 Discuss between the group mates what methods you will be writing unit tests for.
-A simple Google sheet having two columns would help get the group organised
+A simple Google sheet having two columns would help get the group organised.

 <table>
   <tr>